bmann/bmann/README.md

 ### Hi there 👋

-My [microblog](https://microblog.bmannconsulting.com) is where you'll see bits and pieces of activity, most of which is cross posted to Twitter [@bmann](https://twitter.com/bmann).
-You can peer into the depths of my brain by looking through my [notes garden](https://bmannconsulting.com).
+My [blog](https://blog.bmannconsulting.com) is where you'll see bits and pieces of activity, most of which is cross posted to Twitter [@bmann](https://twitter.com/bmann).
+You can peer into the depths of my brain by looking through my [second brain / notes garden](https://bmannconsulting.com).

 I'm the co-founder of [Fission](https://github.com/fission-suite).
 The Fission SDK is called [webnative](https://github.com/fission-suite/webnative).
 It lets you build apps that include authentication, file storage, data, and more, as well as let 10 or 10,000 users use the app, all using front end, client side tools.